Prologue: What is the Generation Skipping Tax?

-In my previous article I introduced you to the basic understanding of Generation Skipping Tax; its origins, purpose and theory.
+In my previous article “What is the Generation Skipping Tax?”
+I introduced you to the basic understanding of Generation Skipping Tax; its origins, purpose, and theory.
 This Article will take you a little deeper into the actual tax terms and how it is applied.
 My hope is that after reading these articles my clients will have a working knowledge of the Generation Skipping Tax and, with as much enthusiasm a non-tax geek can have, embrace planning techniques that help reduce or even avoid the Generation Skipping Tax.

 Triggering the Generation Skipping Tax

 The Generation Skipping Tax (GST) is a tax on the transfer of assets from one person to a “skip person”.
 The most typical example is a transfer from a grandparent to a grandchild, but a skip person is anyone who is assigned to a generation that is two or more generations younger than the gift-giver’s generation.
-So a skip person can be defined by family relationship or by years.
+So a skip person can be defined by a family relationship or by years.
 A generation is defined by 37.5 years.
-So, for example, if an 85 year old Philadelphian decided to give a cash gift to the a 5 year old grandson of her neighbor, the transfer would be to a skip person and subject to the GST.
+So, for example, if an 85-year-old Philadelphian decided to give a cash gift to a 5-year-old grandson of her neighbor, the transfer would be to a skip person and subject to the GST.

 Not all GST transfers result in payment of a tax.
-Congress gives everyone a certain dollar amount of GST gifts that can be made either during lifetime or at death that are free from payment of tax.
+Congress gives everyone a certain dollar amount of GST gifts that can be made either during lifetime or at death.
+These are free from payment of tax.
 This amount changes given Congress’ whims.
-As this Article is being written, the exemption amount from the GST was $3.5 million ins 2009, was $5 million in 2011, is $5.12 million in 2012 and goes down to $1 million in 2013.
+As this Article is being written, the exemption amount from the GST was $3.5 million ins 2009, was $5 million in 2011, is $5.12 million in 2012.
 The GST exemption is a moving target.
 Each GST gift reduces the amount of exemption and what remains at death can be applied to assets passing through the deceased’s Will or other transfer to skip persons.
 If the total gifts exceed the exemption, then the gift giver must begin paying the tax.

 Transfers Subject to the Generation Skipping Tax